GSA-TTS/identity-idva-docs/_pages/rules-of-use.md

 ---
 title: Rules of Use
-description: This is a meta description
+description: Read what is expected of participants engaging in the GSA Equity Study on Remote Identity Proofing.
 permalink: /rules-of-use/

 layout: page